krb5/krb5/doc/rst_source/krb_users/tkt_mgmt.rst

 any ticket issued based on this renewable ticket.

 A ticket with the **initial flag** set was issued based on the authentication protocol, and not on a ticket-granting ticket.
-Clients that wish to ensure that the user's key has been recently presented for verification could specify that this flag must be set to accept the ticket.
+Application servers that wish to ensure that the user's key has been recently presented for verification could specify that this flag must be set to accept the ticket.

 An **invalid** ticket must be rejected by application servers.
 Postdated tickets are usually issued with this flag set, and must be